dotps1/PSFunctions/README.md

 ---

 Repository to hold script-functions that are published to the PowerShell Gallery.
-These are functions that I havent really made into a module yet or don't really fit into any of my other custom modules.
+These are functions that I haven't really made into a module yet or don't really fit into any of my other custom modules.
 So they are contained in single .ps1 files that can be installed with `Install-Script`.

 ---

-## Current Functions:

 ### ConvertTo-ShortPath